ContentMine/FutureTDM/tutorial/zika/README.md

 **The tutorial shows you some basic and advanced text and data mining methods to explore the scientific publications and get a better understanding of the Zika virus.**

-The main part will focus on getting information about the zika virus, the research done about it and the most relevant entities for it.
+The main part will focus on getting information about the Zika virus, the research done about it and the most relevant entities for it.
 A typical way how to gather information about a [pandemic](https://en.wikipedia.org/wiki/Pandemic) is to have a look on:
 - a) the virus itself ([Zika virus](https://en.wikipedia.org/wiki/Zika_virus))
 - b) the virus-transmitting species (in our case [Aedes aegypti](https://en.wikipedia.org/wiki/Aedes_aegypti) and [Aedes albopictu](https://en.wikipedia.org/wiki/Aedes_albopictus))
 - c) drugs, clinical trials and locations mentioned in combination with the virus and the virus-transmitting species